priyadarsini-gunasekaran/5-Day-Weather-Forecast-API/README.md

-# Module 8 Server-Side APIs: Weather Dashboard
+# 5 Day Weather Forecast API

-5-Day Forecast
-Description
+Description:

 A convenient weather app using OpenWeather's free API to display a live five day forecast.
 User searches by city location and the corresponding weather will appear with city name, user request date, temperature,wind, humidity, etc.

 Design:

 Layout design was created using Bootstraps.

 Current Functions:

 User is able to search for desired city and submit a request for the weather.
 Upon submission user history will be displayed as a list.
 Weather details will appear along with a 5-day forecast.

 Improvements: